Frequently asked questions

 Some institutions apply an elite athlete and performer adjustment when making offers of admission.
 Check with the institution.

-If you are eligible for consideration under EAS and your ATAR is below the required selection rank for a course, an institution can increase your selection rank for that course by applying an equity adjustment factor (previously referred to as bonus points) or allocate you a place reserved for eligible EAS applicants.
+If you are eligible for consideration under EAS and your ATAR is below the required selection rank for a course, an institution can increase your selection rank for that course by applying an equity adjustment (previously referred to as bonus points) or allocate you a place reserved for eligible EAS applicants.

 You may be eligible for EAS consideration at an institution but not receive EAS equity adjustments for a particular course preference, or receive different adjustments for different course preferences.
 This is because some institutions apply EAS equity adjustment exceptions to some courses and not others.